 I think learning to fight fair has been one of the hardest things for me and my boyfriend.
 We both grew up in very argumentative environments, so we were so accustomed to the way we were doing things.

 But being in love is a daily choice.
-And the longer I’ve been with my boyfriend, the more true those words become.
+And the longer I’ve been with my boyfriend, the truer those words become.
 You have to constantly adapt and grow as a person as your love evolves and goes through the seasons.

 RULES FOR FIGHTING FAIR: